NAS2pwn/100-days-of-CUDA/README.md

 Objective :

-- [] Fourier transform review
+- [x] Fourier transform review
-- [] Read a little bit of the CUDA book
-- [] Figuring out how to optimize the gaussian blur kernel
+- [x] Implementing a DFT kernel
+- [x] Bind it to a python notebook

 Implemented :

+- `dft_day1.cu` : DFT kernel, not optimized
+- `dft.ipynb` : Python notebook to test the DFT kernel

 Learnt :

+- Learnt a lot about the Fourier transform, reviewed complex numbers, and learnt about the FFT
+- Learnt how to use the `extern "C"` keyword to bind a C++ function to a Python function

-Time spent :
+Time spent : 2 hours